krishhpandey369/Library-Management-System/README.md

 # Library-Management-System
 This is my very first Library Management System project in Java.
 It manages books and members of a library.
 Librarian can add/remove books, add members, see details.
 Member can view books, borrow, return and pay fine.
 I used the classes, objects, ArrayList and exception handling to build it.
-# Library Management System

-This is my Library Management System project which I made in Java using Object Oriented Programming.
-It is a console based application.
-I made this project for understanding how different classes work together and how we can manage data using ArrayList and other things.

-In this system there is two type of user.
-One is Librarian and other is Member.
-Librarian can control the books and members.
-Member can issue book, return book and pay fine if they return late.

-I tried to make it simple so that anyone can understand the code easily.

-## Why I made this project

-I wanted to practice OOP concepts like class, object, encapsulation, constructor etc. Also I wanted to make one complete working project instead of just small programs.
-Library system is common project so I decided to make this.

-In this project I used:
-- ArrayList for storing books and members
-- PriorityQueue for giving unique ID and reusing deleted ID
-- ScheduledExecutorService for calculating time and fine
-- BufferedReader and Scanner for taking input
-- Simple validation for name and phone number

-## Features of the Project

-### Things Librarian can do

-1. Register a new Member
-   Librarian enter name, age and phone number of member.
-System check if phone number is already registered or not.
-If not then new member is added and unique Member ID is given.

-2. Remove a Member
-   Librarian enter Member ID.
-If member exist then he is removed.
-All books which that member issued are also returned back to library automatically.

-3. Add a Book
-   Librarian enter book title, author name and how many copies.
-System create that many book entries and give unique Book ID to each.

-4. Remove a Book
-   Librarian enter Book ID.
-If book exist then it is removed from library.
-If any member has that book then it is also removed from his borrowed list.

-5. View all Members
-   This option show all registered members.
-For every member it show name, age, phone, books he borrowed and total fine he has to pay.

-6. View all Books
-   This option show all books present in library with Book ID, title, author and how many copies are still available for issuing.

-### Things Member can do

-1. List Available Books
-   Member can see all books which have at least one copy free for issuing.

-2. List My Books
-   Member can see all books which he currently borrowed.

-3. Issue Book
-   Member can issue a book by entering Book ID.
-   But there is some condition:
-   - Member should not have any pending fine
-   - Member should not already have 2 books
-   - Book should have available copies

-4. Return Book
-   Member enter Book ID of book he want to return.
-   If book is returned on time then no fine.
-   If returned late then fine is calculated and added to his balance.

-5. Pay Fine
-   Member can see total fine and pay the balance amount.

-## Important Rules I Put in System

-- Maximum 2 books can be issued to one member at one time.
-- Every book has time limit of 10 seconds.
-I made 1 second equal to 1 day so that testing become easy.
-- After 10 second fine start.
+# Library Management System 📚

+Hey guys this is my Library Management System project which I made in Java using OOP concepts.
+I made this for my college assignment and also for learning how real projects work.
+It is fully console based menu driven program.
+No GUI nothing just simple black screen with options 😄

+I choose this topic because library system is easy to understand and has many different functions like adding books, issuing books, calculating fine etc. I wanted to practice classes, objects, ArrayList, encapsulation and all those things which we study in class but never use properly.

+## Why I made this project 🤔

+In college we mostly write small programs like factorial, prime number, simple calculator.
+But I always wanted to make one complete working project where many classes work together.
+So one day I decided to make Library Management System.

+I searched many projects on internet but most of them were either too complicated or copy paste.
+So I thought why not make my own from scratch.
+I spent many days on this project.
+Sometimes code was not working, sometimes logic was wrong, but finally it is working good 🔥

+## What this project can do

+This system has two type of users:

+### 1. Librarian 👨‍💼

+Librarian is like admin of library.
+He can do many things:

+- Register new members by taking name, age and phone number
+- Remove any member by entering their ID
+- Add new books with title, author name and number of copies
+- Remove books using Book ID
+- See complete list of all members with their borrowed books and fine amount
+- See all books present in library with available copies

+When librarian register new member, system first check if that phone number is already registered or not.
+If phone number already exist then it will show duplicate registration message.
+This way same person cannot register two times.

+When any member is removed, all books which that member had issued are automatically returned back to library. issuedCopies of those books get decreased.

+### 2. Member 👨‍🎓

+Members are normal users who come to library for taking books.

+First they need to login using their registered name and phone number.
+If both match then they can enter member menu.

+After login member can:

+- See list of all available books (only those which have free copies)
+- See books which they currently borrowed
+- Issue new book (maximum 2 books allowed)
+- Return any book which they issued
+- Pay pending fine

+## Important Rules I put in system ⚠️

+I added some rules so that system look realistic:

+1. One member can issue maximum 2 books only at one time.
+If they already have 2 books then system will not allow more.

+2. Every book has time limit of 10 seconds.
+I made 1 second = 1 day so that testing become easy.
+In real life it will be 10 days but for testing 10 second is perfect.

+3. After 10 second fine start.
 Fine is Rs 3 for every extra second.
+So if someone return book after 15 second then fine will be (15-10)*3 = Rs 15.

-- If member has any balance fine then he cannot issue new book until he pay the fine.
+4. If member has any pending fine then he cannot issue new book until he pay the fine.
+This is very important rule.

-- Same phone number cannot be used for two different members.
-- Name should contain only alphabets and spaces.
-No numbers or special character allowed.
-- Phone number must be exactly 10 digits and only numbers.
+5. Phone number must be exactly 10 digits and only numbers.
+Name should have only alphabets and spaces.
+No number or special character allowed in name.

+6. Same phone number cannot be used for two different members.

-## Classes I Created
+## Classes I created in this project 🛠️

-I put all classes in one file so that it is easy to compile and run.
+I put all classes in one single file so that compiling become easy.
+File name is LibraryPortal.java

 ### 1. Library Class
-This class has two private ArrayList.
+This is main storage class.
+It has two private ArrayList:
-One ArrayList store all Book objects.
+- One for storing all Book objects
-Second ArrayList store all Member objects.
+- One for storing all Member objects

-It has two simple methods to return these lists.
+Other classes take data from this class only.

 ### 2. Librarian Class
-This is most important class for admin work.
-It has methods for:
+This class has all functions which librarian can perform:
 - addBook()
 - removeBook()
 - registerMember()